-At times, students will ask for extra credit assignments to improve their grades when grades are low.
+At times, students will ask for extra credit assignments in order to improve their grades when grades are low.
 There is a fallacy in this request.
 If a student is not doing well with regular work, additional work will not help the student perform better.
-Extra work is not permitted to improve grades.
+Extra work is not permitted for the purpose of improving grades.
 A teacher may, at his/her discretion, allow students to repeat an assignment in a different format.
-A teacher may also individualize a previous assignment to improve skills and/or replace a low grade.
+A teacher may also individualize a previous assignment in order to improve skills and/or to replace a low grade.
 This will not, however, be used as a last-minute effort to salvage a low grade.
 Teachers may also give bonus questions on tests or quizzes; however, questions must be from the curriculum taught and of a higher level of thinking.